-Traveling to Bali is relatively easy, and getting a Bali Visa is pretty simple too.
-On the other hand, people who come here for business, family visits, governmental reasons, or work will have a bit more paperwork to do.
-Although I update this information whenever there is a change, it’s always best to check with Immigration.
+Normally, people who come here for business, family visits, governmental reasons, or work will have a bit more paperwork to do.
+And, while I do update this page often, it is ALWAYS best to check with the Indonesian embassy or immigration office nearest you.